 The process of making a compensation claim due to an injury sustained in a car crash is fairly straightforward.
 Many people begin by using an online road traffic accident compensation calculator to get a rough idea of how much they might be able to claim.
 This is not an entirely accurate guide to car accident claim payouts, but it is a good place to start.

-Under road traffic accident law, you only have three years in which to make a compensation claim following a car crash.
+Under current road traffic accident and personal injury claim law, you only have three years in which to make a compensation claim following a car crash.
 Therefore, it is important that you begin your claim as soon as possible.
-So, you now need to find a solicitor.
+So, you now need to find a Claims Management Service and solicitor.

 Your solicitor will assist you in working out exactly what you are going to claim for, and what type of damages apply in your case.
 For example:

 General damages – pertaining to the actual physical pain and suffering of the injuries that you have sustained during a road traffic accident.

 Special damages – pertaining to all of the non-physical aspects of your injuries such as loss of earnings, medical expenses, travel costs, etc.